-It began in Chicago, Illinois in 1913 under the initiative of Ida B. Wells-Barnett and her white colleague, Belle Squire.
+It began in Chicago, Illinois on January 30, 1913, under the initiative of Ida B. Wells-Barnett and her white colleague, Belle Squire; the same year that Illinois gave women partial suffrage–that is, they could vote in local and national, but not state, elections.
 The club elected officers and held monthly meetings.

 The Club aimed to reinforce Negro involvement in the struggle for women's suffrage, due to Negro women being unable to be involved in the National American Women Suffrage Association (NAWSA).

-Within the next three years the group membership expanded into the thousands.
-The women were motivated by and sought to put an end to the countless lynchings of Negros in America.
+Within the next three years, the group membership expanded into the thousands.
+The women were motivated by and sought to put an end to the countless lynchings of Negroes in America.

-The publishing of this newsletter is very significant, because this is the first time that Negros had a public political voice.
+The publishing of this newsletter is very significant because this is the first time that Negroes had a public political voice.

-READ THE FIRST NEWSLETTER HERE ─► The Alpha Suffrage Record; Volume 1, Number 1, March 18, 1914 in our Digital Research Library of Illinois History®
+READ THE FIRST NEWSLETTER HERE ─► The Alpha Suffrage Record; Volume 1, Number 1, March 18, 1914, in my Digital Research Library of Illinois History®